fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 start()
 ```

-The application startup is slightly different from what we saw earlier, as we want to make sure that the database connection is established before the actual startup.
+Starting the application is slightly different from what we have seen before, because we want to make sure that the dabase connection is established successfully before the actual startup.

-The file `util/db.js` contains the code to initialize the database:
+The file <i>util/db.js</i> contains the code to initialize the database:

 ```js
 const Sequelize = require('sequelize')